Genital piercing: Enhanced pleasure and sensation

 Additionally, genital piercings can enhance sexual pleasure during masturbation, foreplay and intercourse.
-While female genital piercings do this only to the women wearing them, male genital piercings can enhance stimulation for both the person wearing the jewelry and their partner by stimulating both the glans of the wearer and the vaginal wall or the anus of the penetrated partner.
-Due to genital physiology, women seem to gain more sexual pleasure from both, their own as well as her partner's genital piercings.

 Prince Albert piercings are commonly used for enhanced sexual pleasure for both partners as well as for aesthetic reasons.

 For the sexual partner

 This effect is in particular reported for piercings passing through the glans penis: the ampallang and apadravya piercing.
 Women of the Dayak in Sarawak, Borneo prefer men with an ampallang, claiming that intercourse without would be dull: